govindrai/phase-0-handbook/coding-references/initial-solution.md

 If your pseudocode is not easy to implement, modify it and re-attempt to code it.

+For the initial solution, focus on solving the problem using the knowledge you already know.
+The time to find new methods is in the refactoring stage.

 Run your code often to check whether you are successfully passing your tests.

 When you've passed each test, give yourself a pat on the back!
 Then take a break before trying to refactor.
 It's good to give your eyes a rest so they can more easily see places to improve.